Loading...

 3. International Creditor Experience

+If you're reading this from Germany, the UK, France, or anywhere outside the UAE, this criterion is non-negotiable.
+Collecting for a local company is fundamentally different from collecting for an overseas creditor.
 Ask: "How many cases have you handled for creditors based outside the UAE in the last 12 months?"
 Anything below 20 suggests limited international experience.

 4. Fee Transparency

 The best agencies lay out every potential cost before you sign.
 Commission rate (typically 5-25% contingency).
 Registration fee (AED 500-2,000 is standard).
 Legal costs if escalation is needed.
-Translation fees.
-Court filing percentages.
-Enforcement costs.
+If an agency is vague about fees during the initial discussion, they'll be vague about everything else.

 5. Multilingual Capability